digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Create New User "sonar"**

-Create a new database user which named with "sonar".
+Create a new database user named "sonar".

 ```bash
 createuser sonar